 Acceptance of a student will be on a conditional basis until Graceland receives the final official high school transcript.
-Transcripts must be mailed directly from the school and have the official school seal affixed, or transmitted electronically through Parchment, National Student Clearinghouse, or SCRIP-SAFE.
+Transcripts must be mailed directly from the school and have the official school seal affixed, or transmitted electronically through any certified vendor.